billpatterson/modding/rwtf-modlist/docs/optional_additions.md

 Installing SR as described below produces the following gameplay experience:

-- Spell research features for research, spell composition, crafting scrolls and tomes
+- Spell research features for research, spell composition, crafting scrolls and tomes, analyzing ingredients
 - Spell research features for studying found artifacts and tomes
 - Spell books still exist, and teach spells when read
 - Spell books still for sale at the usual vendors
 - Requiem perks still grant opportunity to learn two spells when taking magic perks
 - Spell research materials can be found as loot (e.g. paper and quills in a cabinet in world)

-With my custom requiem-5-patch patch (patch to requiem-5 patch):
+With my requiem-5-patch patch (supplementary patch to extend requiem-5 patch):
 - Spell research materials (paper, quills, ink, alembics, cauldrons) for sale at appropriate vendors
 - Spell research loot can be found in some chests (tomes, artifacts)